charchitpatre/Chatbot-in-Python/README.md

 This Chatbot uses following functions:-

 1. Sentiment Analysis is performed using Text Blob in order to capture the mood.
-2. For movie recommendations we are using BeautifulSoup (bs4) to scrap IMDB.
+2. For movie recommendations BeautifulSoup (bs4) is used to scrap IMDB.
-3. For song recommendations we are using Last.fm API which uses tag.gettoptracks
+3. For song recommendations Last.fm API is used which uses tag.gettoptracks

 Requirements:-
 1. Text Blob